andreashlarsen/Shape2SAS/README.md

 python shape2sas.py --subunit ellipsoid --dimension 40,40,60 --model_name ellipsoids50000 --Npoints 50000
 python compare.py --model_names ellipsoids500,ellipsoids5000,ellipsoids50000 --name Npoints
 ```
-computation time depends on hardware, but increases with the number of points.
+Computation time depends on hardware, but increases with the number of points.
 However, the accuracy also increases, as the number of points increases, and the simulated curve is accurate up to a higher value of q.
 <p align="center" id="example7">
   <img src="examples/Npoints_points.png" style="width: 100%;" />
   <img src="examples/Npoints_data.png" style="width: 100%;" />